Trustees

 Jane is a Chartered Accountant and Senior Advisor at The Bank of England.
 She has over 30 years’ experience in finance, and spent most of her career at KPMG, where she was a partner for 12 years.
 She was Group Capital Controller at HSBC before taking up her Bank of England role.

-"I’m inspired by the people at LFF who work tirelessly, in often painfully difficult circumstances, to both share the experience and knowledge built up by the Foundation over many years, and put it into practice to prevent the tragedy of child sexual abuse.”
+“I’m inspired by the people in the Foundation who work tirelessly, in often painfully difficult circumstances, to both share the experience and knowledge built up by staff over many years, and put it into practice to prevent the tragedy of child sexual abuse.”

 Joy is a qualified Chartered Accountant.
 She has previously worked at PWC, later specialising in healthcare and moved to Partnerships in care in 1997.
 Since that time she took over as CEO in 2011 and led the sale of 22 hospitals from Partnerships in Care and Priory in 2016, thus forming Elysium Healthcare where she was appointed CEO.
 Having worked in healthcare for the last 20 years, Joy is passionately engaged in delivering great quality mental health services